top of page

 What WeDo

-• We partner with food services in the McKinley County surrounding areas
+• We collaborate with local food services in the McKinley County surrounding areas to enhance access to essential provisions.

-• We are working with New Mexico's first food and agriculture group
+• We actively engage with New Mexico's inaugural food and agriculture group, fostering partnerships for sustainable solutions.

 McKinley Access to Healthy Food